slelorrain/mr-data-converter/README.md

 - [Enhancement] added `CSVParser.escapeText()` to convert common punctuation marks, symbols, and diacritics into HTML entities for HTML and XML outputs
 - [Enhancement] added favicons (mobile and desktop)
 - [Enhancement] overhauled CSS to make layout fluid (no need for 'resize' event handler)
+- [Enhancement] improved indentation for various output types when whitespace is enabled
+- [Enhancement] replaced 'Null' with 'Empty' in ASP / VBScript; replaced 'null' with 'undefined' in JSON
-- [Enhancement] optimizations to images and code
+- [Enhancement] removed 'useUnderscores' option (unused)
 - [Enhancement] removed ActionScript output type as it was redundant with JSON Properties
-- [Enhancement] replaced 'Null' with 'Empty' in ASP / VBScript; replaced 'null' with 'undefined' in JSON
+- [Enhancement] compressed images and optimized code
 - [Fix] unchecking "Include whitespace" option resulted in invalid ASP/VBScript output
 - [Fix] invalid column headers for some output types
 - [Fix] column headers containing spaces resulted in invalid key name for ActionScript, incorrect class name for HTML, invalid MySQL definition, invalid attribute name for XML Properties, and invalid tag names for XML Nodes and XML Illustrator